 This is the best solar backpack for those looking for a variety of setup options and choices.
 They have quite a few models to choose from, with different sizes and charging capacities.

-This is a slick looking hydration pack that comes stuffed with a solar panel, a 10,000 mAh battery, and a 2L hydration bladder.
+This is a slick looking hydration pack that comes with a powerful 7 Watt solar panel and a 2L hydration bladder.

 Definitely a solid choice for active sports that don’t need much room for gear storage.
 It would be a good backpack choice for those who often combine day hiking with biking, running, or other high intensity outdoor sports.